amitsagargowda/opencv-python/README.md

 ## *Day1*

 ##### 1) Day1_Opencv_open.py
-         Python program to read image open cv and show it.
+         Python program to read image using open cv and show it.

          Functions used:
          a) imread